ryehr/Consistency/README.md

-This repository is the proof-of-concept code of the paper entitled "Addressing Glitch Tokens in Large Language Models for Steganography and Watermarking".
+This repository is the proof-of-concept code of the paper entitled "Addressing Tokenization Inconsistency in Steganography and Watermarking Based on Large Language Models".

 ## Repository Structure
 ```